-- 1. To receive, consider and adopt the Audited Financial Statements of the Company and in this regard to consider and if thought fit, to pass with or without modification(s) the following resolution as an Ordinary Resolution: - "RESOLVED THAT the Audited Financial Statements of the Company for the year ended 31 March 2022, together with the Report of the Directors and Auditors thereon, be and are hereby received, approved and adopted." - 2.
-To appoint a Director in place of Mr. Kevin Gerard Gluskie (DIN: 07413549) who retires by rotation and being eligible offers himself for reappointment; and for this purpose, to consider and if thought fit, to pass with or without modification(s) the following resolution as an Ordinary Resolution: - "RESOLVED that Mr. Kevin Gerard Gluskie (DIN: 07413549) who retires by rotation and being eligible has offered himself for reappointment be and is hereby reappointed as Director of the Company subject to retirement by rotation." - 3.
-To appoint a Director in place of Ms. Soek Peng Sim (DIN: 06958955) who retires by rotation and being eligible offers herself for reappointment; and for this purpose, to consider and if thought fit, to pass with or without modification(s) the following resolution as an Ordinary Resolution: - "RESOLVED that Ms. Soek Peng Sim (DIN: 06958955) who retires by rotation and being eligible has offered herself for reappointment be and is hereby reappointed as Director of the Company subject to retirement by rotation."
+1. To receive, consider and adopt the Audited Financial Statements of the Company and in this regard to consider and if thought fit, to pass with or without modification(s) the following resolution as an Ordinary Resolution:

+"RESOLVED THAT the Audited Financial Statements of the Company for the financial year ended 31 March 2023, together with the Report of the Directors and Auditors thereon, be and are hereby received, approved and adopted."

+2. To appoint a Director in place of Mr. Juan-Francisco Defalque (DIN: 07318811) who retires by rotation and being eligible offers himself for reappointment and in this regard to consider and if thought fit, to pass with or without modification(s) the following resolution as an Ordinary Resolution:

+"RESOLVED THAT Mr. Juan-Francisco Defalque (DIN: 07318811) who retires by rotation and being eligible offers himself for reappointment be and is hereby re-appointed as Director of the Company subject to retirement by rotation."

+3. To appoint a Director in place of Mr. R.K.
+Nagesh (DIN:09690467) who retires by rotation and being eligible offers himself for reappointment and in this regard to consider and if thought fit, to pass with or without modification(s) the following resolution as an Ordinary Resolution:

+"RESOLVED THAT Mr. R.K.
+Nagesh (DIN: 09690467) who retires by rotation and being eligible offers himself for reappointment be and is hereby re-appointed as Director of the Company subject to retirement by rotation."